 What to do...

-- Check out the Department of Social Services’ Calendar of cultural and religious dates for a list of cultural and religious holidays.
+- Check out the Calendar of cultural and religious dates on the Department of Home Affairs harmony day website for a list of religious holidays.

 - Read the Human Rights Commission’s Best practice guidelines for creating a productive workplace environment for best practice standards to help increase productivity by eliminating workplace discrimination.

 - Visit our Diversity in the workplace topic to find out more about workplace diversity.